 Check out this drone shot!
 (Move the image around to see more views)

-8th Reason: The Gorge in La Gruyère
+8. More Nature: The Gorge in La Gruyère

 With the mountains, Gruyeres seems like an all-in-one destination.
 Not only do you find medieval magical encounters, but you get picturesque views, adventures, and relaxation from nature.